JanBaig/Visitor-Design-Pattern/README.md

 If you spot any errors in the walkthrough explanation or feel that a better explanation could be provided  - please reach out and let me know!

+>Additional Note: Crafting Interpreters by Robert Nystrom has greatly helped in my understanding of the concept

 <!-- Why we need the interface
 If we need to add other methods to the animal subclasses, like `startHunt()` or `startSleep()`, we simply need to create more visitor classes.
 To ensure every class correctly includes and implements the visit methods for each subclass, we make the classes inherit from the interface.
 ```c++